deewhyweb/appmodernization/README.md

 # appmodernization

-#Steps to deploy kafka cluster, kakfa connect cluster, mysql , mysql debezium cdc connector
+#Steps to deploy kafka cluster, kakfa connect cluster, mysql , mysql debezium cdc connector, kafdrop
 # Note: the amq streams operator should have been installed as a prereq
 # login to oc
 oc login